Ben-Voris/Hunters-Island-2025/docs/README.md

 It was getting dark, so we made a &ldquo;Fort Necessity&rdquo; camp at 19:20.
 The tent is a few tens of feet from the portage and a few feet from the falls.
-It's not heavily used but we're not the first here either.
+It's not heavily used but we're not the first to use it.

 We've been in the tent for a few minutes.
 If only we've been here a few tens of minutes earlier so we could've done things like brush our teeth.